lomsadze123/single-page-design-portfolio/README.md

-Next responsive designe project using Figma, starting with a full size of 1440 pixels
+Next responsive design project using Figma, starting with a full size of 1440 pixels